Supraphon: Catalogues

 Since 1981, Supraphon was recording in digital and first CDs were produced in Japan in 1984.
 Supraphon started releasing popular music on CDs from 1987.

 In 1988, Grammy nominated artists The Moody Brothers recorded an album in Prague with Jiří Brabec and Country Beat.
 The album Friends was the first such country music cooperative production between an American company, Lamon Records and Supraphon.
 The recording earned critical acclaim and won the Moodys and Brabec, along with the producers, engineers and studios involved in the project the Ampex Golden Reel Award.

-As of January 2013, Supraphon is the official Czech distributor of Warner Music Group.
-However, the Czech branch of Warner Music revived after the company acquired EMI Czech Republic.
+The company has continued producing new recordings in the 21st century, including output by the Collegium Marianum and the Pavel Haas Quartet.